pontusc/homelab/apps/readme.md

-# Apps
+# GitOps
-All deployments managed via GitOps/ArgoCD to be located here.\
+All manifests for each deployment managed via ArgoCD are located here.\
+See each respective folder for more information.